tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.38.0 =
+* Remove 'Currently Reading' widget for non-admin users.
+* Added the 'thumbnailUrl' property to the JSON-LD output.

 = 1.37.0 =
 * Finally fixed an issue with not correctly flushing rewrite rules on plugin activation.